t4d-gmbh/git-and-science/source/content/lfs/git_data_model/git_data_model.md

 **Blobs (Binary Large Objects)** are used to store the contents of files.
 {% if page %}
-Each blob is identified by a SHA-1 hash of its content, ensuring that identical files are stored only once.
+Each blob is identified by an SHA-1 hash of its content, ensuring that identical files are stored only once.
 Blobs do not contain any metadata about the file, such as its name or permissions.
 {% endif %}